Advanced Mirage 2000 interceptor variants: Mirage 2000I

 Between 1982 and 1985 India signed a purchase agreement for 51 Mirage 2000 aircraft.
-In its first attempt during the 1980s, the IAF planned to acquire about 150 Mirage aircraft, with 40 delivered in fly-away condition and 110 to be license-built by Hindustan Aeronautics Limited (HAL) under full technology transfer.
-However, the Soviet Union pressured the eastern-Asian nation to purchase MiG-29 Fulcrums instead.
+In its first attempt during the 1980s, the IAF planned to acquire about 150 Mirage aircraft, with 40 delivered in fly-away condition and 110 to be licence-built by Hindustan Aeronautics Limited (HAL) under full technology transfer.
+However, the Soviet Union, a prominent supplier to the Indian armed forces pressured them to purchase MiG-29 Fulcrums, Mig-25 Foxbats and eventually licence produce Mig-27 Floggers instead.